ContextMark/CML/paper/CSE.md

 [19] C. Singh, J. P. Inala, M. Galley, R. Caruana, and J. Gao, “Rethinking Interpretability in the Era of Large Language Models,” *arXiv preprint*, Jan.
 30, 2024.
 [Online].
 Available: https://arxiv.org/abs/2402.01761.
 [Accessed: Apr.
 2025].

-#### 特别附注

 In terms of semantic paradigm thinking, the most cutting-edge conceptual framework may come from Niu Kai and colleagues from Beijing University of Posts and Telecommunications, China, in 2022.
 Their work aims to advance the way of thinking about communication systems from the "syntactic layer" of the traditional Shannon paradigm to the "semantic layer", shifting the focus from "data compression" to "semantic compression".
 Based on this foundational logic, they further proposed a corresponding mathematical theory.

 [20] K. Niu and P. Zhang, “A Mathematical Theory of Semantic Communication: Overview,” *arXiv preprint*, Jan.
 25, 2024.
 [Online].
 Available: https://arxiv.org/abs/2401.14160.
 [Accessed: Apr.
 2025].

 [21] K. Niu, J. Dai, S. Yao, S. Wang, Z. Si, X. Qin, and P. Zhang, “Towards Semantic Communications: A Paradigm Shift,” *arXiv preprint*, Mar.
 13, 2022.
 [Online].
 Available: https://arxiv.org/abs/2203.06692.
 [Accessed: Apr.
 2025].

 In the field of meta-linguistic structural research related to natural language, Professor Cui Xiliang from Beijing Language and Culture University presented some cognitive models in his article published in Issue 5 of *Language Teaching and Linguistic Studies* in 2002.
-However, these models focus on the **logical dimension** rather than the **underlying structural dimension**.
+However, these models focus on the logical dimension rather than the underlying structural dimension.

-[22] X. C. Cui, “认知语言学: 研究范围和研究方法,” *语言教学与研究*, no. 5, pp. 1–7, 2002.
+[22] X. C. Cui, “认知语言学: 研究范围和研究方法(Cognitive Linguistics: Scope and Methodology),” *语言教学与研究*, no. 5, pp. 1–7, 2002.
 [Online].
 Available: https://fls.blcu.edu.cn/attach/0/1410161054566649318.pdf.
 [Accessed: Apr.
 2025].